glassflow/clickhouse-etl-loadtest/README.md

 ## Architecture

-The load test runs on your local machine and interacts with:
+The load test by default runs on your local machine and interacts with:
 - Kafka: Running in Docker for message streaming
 - ClickHouse: Running in Docker for data storage
 - GlassFlow ETL: Running in Docker for data processing

+However the load test can also interact with Kafka and Clickhouse running in the cloud.

 ## Cleanup

-The tool includes cleanup utilities to remove test artifacts:
-- `cleanup_kafka()`: Removes Kafka topics starting with 'load_'
-- `cleanup_clickhouse()`: Removes ClickHouse tables starting with 'load_'
+Each iteration in the load test creates the needed kafka topics and clickhouse tables.
+It deletes those after the test is run.